Daedeross/MapToolDiceWidget/README.md

 3. Sides (number): Must be a positive integer.
 The number of sides per-die.
 4. Count (number): The number of dice to throw per-click.
 5. Icon (uri): URI for the icon button's icon.
 There are several built-in icons but you can use your own, as long as they are accessable via URI.
 See the MapTool documentation on lib URIs.
-6. Args (string): NOT IMPLEMENTED.
-For additional static args you want to pass the the macro for this button.
+6. Args (string): For additional static args you want to pass the the macro for this die (Not used by any of the included configurations).

 To add a die, input the desired values into the bottom row and press the green `+` button.
 All properties except the Id are optional of have a default value.
 You must enter a new, unique, id to add a row.